Multi-sensor Spatial Association using Joint Range-Doppler Features: Simulation Results

 \section{Simulation Results}

 In this section, we evaluate the performance of the proposed spatial association algorithm, \emph{SAGA} against the \emph{SAESL} algorithm through various performance metrics.
 We consider a linear array of $\NS$ FMCW radar sensors each of which collects range and Doppler observations from the scene.
-The FMCW radar system parameters are set based on the ones that are used in typical low cost automotive systems at mm-Wave frequencies \cite{wagner2013wide} where range and Doppler resolutions are $\delta_r=0.3\,$m and $\delta_d=0.5\,$m/s respectively.
+The FMCW radar system parameters are set based on the ones that are used in typical low cost automotive systems at mm-Wave frequencies \cite{wagner2013wide}: bandwidth $B=0.5$ GHz, carrier frequency $f_c=60$ GHz, chirp duration $78 \mu s$, $N_{ch}=64$ chirps, and sampling rate $f_s=0.82$ MHz.
+This provides range and Doppler resolutions of $\delta r = 0.3$ and $\delta d = 0.5 m/s$, respectively, and maximum range and Doppler of $19.2m$ and $\pm 16 m/s$, respectively, suitable for short range situational awareness applications.
 In the simulations, a single snapshot of the scene is considered with multiple targets having equal received SNR at all sensors.
 The kinematic states of targets are randomly selected based on uniform distributions $x\sim\mathcal{U}(-8m, 8m), y\sim\mathcal{U}(2m, 12m), v_x \sim \mathcal{U}(-10m/s, 10m/s),v_y \sim \mathcal{U}(-10m/s, 10m/s)$.

 It is important to note that when range and Doppler separation between two targets gets small, the estimation algorithm either provides a merged estimate or results in detection anomalies such as miss and false alarm.
 In order to differentiate the scenes with such estimation errors due to range-Doppler proximity, we consider two different scenarios with two different scenes.
 The \emph{well-separated} scene is generated by enforcing a minimum separation between the range and Doppler of the targets at all sensors.
 The \emph{adverse} scene does not have such constraints and contains additional missed detection anomalies by randomly removing measurements from the sensors with probability $P_{miss}$.
 Unless stated otherwise, the nominal values of system parameters are presented in Table~\ref{tab:simParameters}.